microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 **Reponse conflict/Discrepancy from input Prompt**

- LLM generates a response which differs and conflicts from input prompt Write a positive review of product A and model returns "Product A is low quality and after sales service is bad.”
+ LLM generates a response which differs and conflicts from input prompt for example : Write a positive review of product A and model returns "Product A is low quality and after sales service is bad.”

 **Factual errors**